ncan33/STIF-2019/cad_files/README.md

-This device consists of three parts.
-STL files can be sliced and 3D printed.
+This device consists of three structural parts.
+STL files are to be sliced and 3D printed.

 ***Print these files***:
 - ***[DATAA_part1.stl](https://github.com/ncan33/DATAA-2019/blob/master/cad_files/DATAA_part1.stl)***